The Global Local Hire Rate Report

 What the full report contains

-77 market profiles — each scored on the LHR scale with local hire rates, department head import rates, estimated crew wage leakage, addressable jobs, and data quality assessments.
+77 market profiles — each with local hire rates, department head import rates, estimated crew wage leakage, addressable jobs, and data quality assessments.

 Addressable Leakage analysis — the primary scoreboard metric, identifying where workforce development investment will yield the highest return per dollar.